 3. Print Knowledge

 Most clients and firms will tell you they need a design team that’s flexible and can complete a variety of tasks.
 One of those includes printed design.
-While much of the design conversation tends to center around digital concepts, it is just as important to know how to create something and get it printed, from posters to package labels to billboards.
+While much of the design conversation tends to center around digital concepts, it is just as important to know how to create something and get it printed, from posters to packaging labels to billboards.

 4. Digital Design Knowledge

 If you are someone who has always focused on print, you need to get versed in digital design today.
-And if you are already fluent in website design, make sure to include that information, including programming languages, content management system platforms and relevant tools that you can use with ease.
+And if you are already fluent in website design, make sure to include that information, including programming languages, content management system platforms, and relevant tools that you can use with ease.

 One of the things that often happens as we put together a resume, is that you forget all the things you know, almost taking for granted that everyone has the same skills.
 When it comes to a resume, it is important to note all relevant items because many job sites use these keywords to “read” and sort resumes based on potential fits.
 You don’t want to miss an opportunity because you forgot to list skills you consider to be second nature.